atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 “;
 II; i92 .
 J“
 “and if you please.
-Madam, ” ..•contimied she, tunning to her mother, “I will go tomorrow in search of “lodgings in a more genteel part of I the Town.”
+Madam, " ..•contimied she, tunning to her mother, “I will go tomorrow in search of “lodgings in a more genteel part of I the Town."
 LI '
 |!
 I j